NASCAR Craftsman Truck Series at Nashville Superspeedway

 Stock car racing events in the NASCAR Craftsman Truck Series have been held at Nashville Superspeedway, in Lebanon, Tennessee during numerous seasons and times of year since 2001.

 Current race

-The Rackley Roofing 200 is a NASCAR Craftsman Truck Series race held at Nashville Superspeedway in Lebanon, Tennessee.
-Rajah Caruth is the defending race winner.
+The Allegiance 200 is a NASCAR Craftsman Truck Series race held at Nashville Superspeedway in Lebanon, Tennessee.
+Layne Riggs is the defending race winner.

 History

 The event replaced a race that was held on the same date at nearby Nashville Speedway USA (also known as the Nashville Fairgrounds Speedway) from 1996 to 2000.
 The race had been held in August during its entire first run on the Truck Series schedule, except for 2011 when it was moved to July.
 The track was shut down in 2012 and as a result, the race was removed from the schedule along with the track's second race in the spring, which had been held in 2010 and 2011.

 The Truck Series—joining the Cup and Xfinity Series—returned to the speedway in 2021.
 Rackley Roofing was announced as the race's title sponsor in March of that year.

+For the 2026 edition, Flote.com was originally the new title sponsor on December 3, 2025, replacing Rackley Roofing but on May 15, 2026, Allegiance Flag Supply was named the new title sponsor.